Skip to main content Accessibility information

 Can video games be used as a tool to build trust in relationships between children and professionals?

-What is the lived experiences of students with ADHD whilst studying at University?
+What are the lived experiences of students with ADHD whilst studying at University?

 Does exercise improve mental health and wellbeing?

-Is there a relationship between self esteem, life satisfaction and ACEs?
+Is there a relationship between self esteem, life satisfaction and Adverse Childhood Experiences?

 Does the monologue delivered by America Ferrera in the Barbie movie reflect the lived experiences of women in contemporary society?